RnbWd/lrload-chronic/README.md

 ## Caveats

-The server uses es6 template strings, so I'd recommend using iojs to run the server (it's an easy fix if there's demand to change it, submit a pull request!)
+The server uses es6 template strings, so I'd recommend using iojs to run the server (it's an easy fix if there's demand to change it, submit a pull request!).
+The destination folder must also be a simple string for the correct path to show up.

 Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files.